TheVeteran1/TheVeteran1/README.md

 - 👋 Hi, I’m @TheVeteran1
-- I am a Student  and so called Security Researcher
+- I am a Student , programmer and so called Security Researcher
-- 👀 I do Coding , Hacking and sometimes develop new things
+- 👀 I do Coding , Hacking and develop new things

 <!---